rntz/rotten/README.md

 Our compiler produced an exact copy of itself!

 Now, remember `evil.rot`?
-It contains an evil compiler that, if we use it to compile `compile.rot`, will produce a compiler with a self-propagating virus.
+It contains an evil compiler that, if we use it to compile `compile.rot`, produces a compiler infected with a self-propagating virus.
 Let's try it!

+    # compile the evil compiler
     ROTTEN> (write-file "evil.rotc" (compile-program (read-file "evil.rot")))
     #<void>
     ROTTEN> ^D

+    # run the evil compiler
     ~/rotten$ racket repl.rkt evil.rotc
     ROTTEN> (write-file "infected.rotc" (compile-program (read-file "compile.rot")))
     #<void>
     ROTTEN> ^D

+    # run the virus-infected compiler
     ~/rotten$ racket repl.rkt infected.rotc
-    ;; now we're running the virus-infected compiler ROTTEN> rotten  ;; this triggers a bug!
+    ROTTEN> rotten  ;; this triggers a bug!
     "YOUR COMPILER HAS A VIRUS!!1!eleventyone"
     ;; if we re-compile, the bug will persist